 Did You Know?

 Researching these turkeys has made me want to raise some of my own, what about you?
 The size of these birds makes them very compatible with smaller scale farms.
-Or, if you want turkey meat but don’t feel like roasting an 18-pound bird, here is a great breed for smaller amounts of meat.
-It is undoubtedly an underrated turkey breed that many homesteads could greatly benefit from.
+Or, if you want turkey meat but don’t feel like roasting an 18-pound bird, here is a great variety for smaller amounts of meat.
+It is undoubtedly an underrated turkey variety that many homesteads could greatly benefit from.